Your story is ready. You’re still deciding if you are.

 What if I’ve already started writing?

-How do I know which kind of support is right for me?
+How do I know which kind of memoir coaching support is right for me?

-Do I need to know if this is memoir or nonfiction?
+Do I need to know if this is memoir or narrative nonfiction?